 Automated Analysis | ✔ | ✔ |

-🚦 Finviz vs Tradingview: Trading
+🚦 Trading

 TradingView supports 27 high-quality brokers, meaning tight integration, so you can directly trade from charts and view your profit and losses directly in TradingView.
 Finviz does not have broker integration, so you must manually enter trades with your current broker.

-🎥 TradingView vs Finviz Video
+🎥 TradingView Video

-Finviz allows you to scan for a mix of 67 fundamental criteria and combine it with 30 different trading signals.
+Finviz allows you to scan for a mix of 67 fundamental criteria and combine them with 30 different trading signals.
 That may seem like a huge choice, but TradingView offers over 168 criteria, Portfolio123 has 470 filters, and Stock Rover provides over 575 options.

 TradingView Screening & Scanning